Pina Bausch herself danced in this piece. Even the set designer Rolf Borzik appears on stage. He moves the many chairs out of the dancers’ way.

 Rolf Borzik designed the original stage set.
 Peter Pabst adapted the set for a performance in 1987 in Athens (Greece).
 The stage of the Odeon of Herodes Atticus was smaller than usual.
 He came up with the idea to use glass walls for the smaller stage.
 Sometimes, this set design is still used today.

 In 2017, as part of a transmission by the Pina Bausch Foundation, the Opera Ballett Vlaanderen rehearsed and performed Café Müller.

 Pina Bausch Café Müller

 Café Müller and The Rite of Spring with the Sinfonieorchester Wuppertal.
 Director Patrick Hahn.

-The project is funded by the German Federal Cultural Foundation, the Ministry of Culture and Science of the German State of North Rhine-Westphalia and the International Coproduction Fund of the Goethe Institut and kindly supported by the Tanztheater Wuppertal Pina Bausch.
+The project is funded by the German Federal Cultural Foundation, the Ministry of Culture and Science of the German State of North Rhine-Westphalia and the International Co-Production Fund of the Goethe-Institut and supported by Tanztheater Wuppertal Pina Bausch.